kaisinli/flask-portfolio/README.md

-# flask_sqlite
-A Flask Application that demonstrates Flask-WTF and Flask-SQLAlchemy using a SQLite database.

 ## Instructions
 As always ensure you create a virtual environment for this application and install the necessary libraries from the `requirements.txt` file.